Rare bomb attack in Iraqi Kurdish capital kills six

 The statement said security forces had thwarted many attacks since 2007, when a truck full of explosives blew up outside the interior ministry, not far from the site of Sunday’s bombings.

-The United Nations’ new envoy to Iraq Nickolay Mladenov said he was shocked.
+The United Nations’ new envoy to Iraq Nicolay Mladenov said he was shocked.

 “For many years, the city of Arbil has benefited from peace and security and I urge the regional and national authorities to work together to ensure that calm and tranquility will continue to prevail.”